4:44 Last Day on Earth ✮✮

 It’s a popular parlor game.
 If you knew the end was nigh, how would you spend your last few hours?
-At the high-stakes table in Vegas?
+At the roulette table in Vegas?
 Looting your favorite high-end retailer?
 Skydiving or doing some other extreme sport?

 The couple in Abel Ferrara’s “4:44 Last Day on Earth” hunker down in their New York City loft and, apart from some spicy slow-dissolve sex, proceed to bore themselves, and us, to death.
 Oh, I almost forgot.
 As the last of the ozone layer burns off, Cisco, played by Willem Dafoe, also lathers up and shaves.
 “Why even bother?”
 Skye, played by Shanyn Leigh, asks

 Despite its timely comment on the ever-increasing evidence of global warming, Ferrara latest is a stagy, pretentious letdown.
 It’s certainly the last thing we’d expect from the aging enfant terrible behind “Ms. 45,” “Bad Lieutenant” and “King of New York.”
 Say what you will about Ferrara, his films weren’t boring.
 Deranged, yes.
 Playfully anarchic, maybe.
 But never boring.